Postage stamps and postal history of Yemen: Printed matter

 Mail to foreign destinations required additional postage as Yemen was not yet a member of the UPU.
 With printed matter i.e. the Umm al Qura newspaper and the government gazette Al Iman to foreign destinations including Cairo, Damascus and Beirut the additional franking was usually the one Anna adhesives, though also found without additional franking.
 Syrians worked in Yemen in Government service.

 Letters to Italy and its colony Eritrea

 Mail to Italy was generated as a treaty of trade and commerce was secured and with it Italian personnel including doctors arrived in Yemen.

 Civil war

-During the civil war from 1962 to 1970, stamps were issued by both the Mutawakkilite Kingdom of Yemen and the Yemen Arab Republic.
+During the North Yemen Civil War from 1962 to 1970, stamps were issued by both the Mutawakkilite Kingdom of Yemen and the Yemen Arab Republic.
 By 1968, the republicans had essentially won the war.
 The royalists issues continued until 1970.

 South Yemen

 Colonial Aden

 The British Crown Colony of Aden issued stamps from 1937 to 1965.